nihilistau/ChatAI-DataLab/docs/STABILITY_WORKFLOW.md

 1. **Freeze first** — Only merge fixes, refactors, or documentation that reduce risk.
 New features must wait for the next unlocking memo recorded in `docs/GOALS_AND_ACHIEVEMENTS.md`.
-2. **Test before touch** — Every pull request must include evidence of the full regression suite (backend, DataLab, frontend, notebooks, Storybook, integrity).
+2. **Test before touch** — Every pull request must include evidence of the full regression suite (backend, Kitchen, frontend, recipes (notebooks), Storybook, integrity).
 Failing jobs block merges; do not force push over red builds.
 3. **Source of truth is GitHub** — All work items live as GitHub issues tied to a `stability-week-YYYYWW` milestone. `main` always reflects the latest passing build.
 4. **Automate drift detection** — The integrity toolkit (`scripts/project_integrity.py`) and Search Toolkit sweeps must run at